-If you want to buy a home and don’t have money for a down payment, a no-down loan may be a good – depending on your situation.
-According to Jason Gelios, top-producing realtor with Community Choice Realty, home buyers need to consider their goals and what the market is doing before choosing a mortgage.
+If you want to buy a home and don’t have money for a down payment, a no-down loan may be good – depending on your situation.
+According to Jason Gelios, a top-producing realtor with Community Choice Realty, home buyers need to consider their goals and what the market is doing before choosing a mortgage.

 “If someone purchases a home and some unforeseen circumstance happens where they have to sell, they may not be able to sell the property for more than what they purchased it for,” says Gelios.
 “This could spell trouble.”

 Ultimately, your particular situation determines what sort of mortgage is right for you.
 That said, we can offer a few things to think about to help you decide.

 A no-money-down loan may save you money on the front end, but you have to consider what that means over time.
 Everyone who takes out a loan pays more than the amount they borrow because they have to pay interest.
 Putting some money down reduces your interest and may actually be less expensive in the long run.